DunkFig/code_toolkit_fall2022/01_WEEK2.md

 ## Review of what we've done so far
 ```
-// the setup function gets called to kick everything off
+// All of our instructions are plase inside of the setup function or 'Block'
 function setup() {
   createCanvas(500, 500);
   noStroke()